angular/angular/aio/content/guide/angular-compiler-options.md

 The new message format is more resilient to whitespace changes, is the same across all translation file formats, and can be generated directly from calls to `$localize`.
 This allows `$localize` messages in application code to use the same ID as identical `i18n` messages in component templates.

-### `enableIvy`

-Enables the [Ivy](guide/ivy) compilation and rendering pipeline.
-Default is `true`, as of version 9.
-In version 9, you can [opt out of Ivy](guide/ivy#opting-out-of-angular-ivy) to continue using the previous compiler, View Engine.

-For library projects generated with the CLI, the production configuration default is `false` in version 9.

 ### `enableResourceInlining`

 When `true`, replaces the `templateUrl` and `styleUrls` property in all `@Component` decorators with inlined contents in `template` and `styles` properties.